HussainAther/CartShoppingPage/README.md

 }
 ```

-Step 4: Install and Configure Webpack
+5. Install and Configure Webpack
 Install Webpack and the necessary dependencies by running the following command:

     ```